 An inauguration ceremony, presided by Librarian of Congress Carla Hayden and attended by both Jason Reynolds and 2018-19 National Ambassador Jacqueline Woodson, took place on Thursday, Jan.
 16, at 10:30 a.m. in the Coolidge Auditorium of the Library of Congress's Thomas Jefferson Building.
 [View recording of inaugural ceremony.]

 For the first two years of his term as National Ambassador for Young People’s Literature, Reynolds has visited small towns across America to have meaningful discussions with young people.
 Through his platform, “GRAB THE MIC: Tell Your Story,” Reynolds, who regularly talks about his journey from reluctant reader to award-winning author, directed his focus as ambassador by listening and empowering students to share their own personal stories.

 On September 20, 2021, Reynolds was appointed to an unprecedented third year as National Ambassador for Young People's Literature.
 During his third year as Ambassador, Reynolds will meet in person with students in rural communities to continue his work of encouraging young people to share their own narratives.
 In addition, Reynolds will create an archive of student voices, encouraging students to share their creations via his "GRAB THE MIC: Tell Your Story" platform.

-In November and December 2021, Reynolds will embark on a third virtual tour as National Ambassador for Young People’s Literature.
+In December 2021, Reynolds will embark on a third virtual tour as National Ambassador for Young People’s Literature.
 Participating schools were selected from more than 200 proposals received in April 2021, and include: